hminh2027/Online-Testing-System/README.md

       - can assign multiple class at once
     - duplicate an exam
     - import/export an exam
+  - mark exam (can be manually or automatically)
   - upload a post to timeline
-  - create/upload file to folder in class
+  - upload file in class

 - Student
   - join/leave a class